lyubakek/lyubakek/README.md

 ### Google has everything, except my work experience 👩‍💻

-👩‍🎓 I have MSc degree in Computer Science, Faculty of Computer Science and Cybernetics, Department of Applied Statistics, Taras Shevchenko National University of Kyiv
+👩‍🎓 I have a MSc degree in Computer Science, Faculty of Computer Science and Cybernetics, Department of Applied Statistics, Taras Shevchenko National University of Kyiv

 #### Languages: